SantoshSah/user-service-sample/README.md

 # Please note that this repo is a sample used for demonstrating code structure.
-Though it builds successfully but can not be used in production.
+Though it builds successfully, it can not be used in production.

 # Building server and client
  - to build server: go build ./cmd/user_server